 The final ingredient is to specify boundary conditions experienced by the sample.
 These can vary, but in the case of `residual stress' problems, the surface of the sample is typically free of any traction

 Equations (\ref{equilib}), (\ref{compat}) and (\ref{BC}) together form an elliptic boundary value problem for $\epsilon$ based on a known eigen-strain $\epsilon^*$.

-While $\sigma$ and $\epsilon$ are inherently three-dimensional in nature, there are two typical limiting assumptions on the plane that have practical utility: \begin{enumerate} \item{Plane-strain conditions ($\epsilon_{i3}=0 \quad \forall i)$}; \item{Plane-stress conditions ($\sigma_{i3}=0 \quad \forall i$)}. \end{enumerate} Plane-strain is a limiting case for thick prismatic samples, while plane-stress relates to thin two-dimensional samples where `thick' and `thin' refer to dimensions in the $x_3$ direction.
+While $\sigma$ and $\epsilon$ are inherently three-dimensional in nature, there are two typical limiting assumptions on the plane that have practical utility \cite{Timoshenko1970Theory}: \begin{enumerate} \item{Plane-strain conditions ($\epsilon_{i3}=0 \quad \forall i)$}; \item{Plane-stress conditions ($\sigma_{i3}=0 \quad \forall i$)}. \end{enumerate} Plane-strain is a limiting case for thick prismatic samples, while plane-stress relates to thin two-dimensional samples where `thick' and `thin' refer to dimensions in the $x_3$ direction.
 The above analysis applies directly to both cases where $\Omega \in \mathbb{R}^2$ with the exception that, in the plane-stress case, the isotropic elasticity tensor becomes